Campus-Molndal-JIN23/tdd-och-mock-Emilsivertsson/README.md

 # TDD och MOCKING

 ## Description
-School challange to write test with Mockito and Junit 5.
+School challenge to write test with Mockito and Junit 5.
 Aims to test the city class getters.

 - What was your motivation?